fbpx

 Saltbox Roof

-Popular in New England, a saltbox roof is a gable roof with two asymmetrical planes: a shorter side with a low slope, and a longer side with a steep slope.
-These roofs are great for homes located in regions with heavy rainfall, as the steep slope sheds water easily to prevent moisture from penetrating the roof.
+Popular in New England, a saltbox roof is a gable roof with two asymmetrical planes: a shorter side with a low slope and a longer side with a steep slope.
+These roofs are great for homes located in regions with heavy rainfall, as the steep slope sheds water easily to prevent moisture from penetrating through.

 The biggest drawback to the saltbox roof style is that the longer side of the roof creates a slope indoors that cuts into living space, resulting in either low or angled ceilings.